bethesdalc/BLC-Code-Challenge/README.md

   * LastName: string (alphabetical only, max 40 chars)
   * Email: string (email format required, max 256 chars)

-I will then need to be able to add, edit, and delete an unlimited number of "punches" to each employee.
-Schema:
+I will then need to be able to add, edit, and delete an unlimited number of "punches" to each employee:

 * EmployeePunch
   * Id: number